Online fax service for small business

 Send Your First Business Fax Free

-No subscription.
+No subscription required to start.
 No fax machine.
 No app.
-Two free faxes per month, and pay-as-you-go credits when you need more.
+2 free sends per month, up to 5 total pages each including the cover page, and purchased credits when you need more.

 Send a Fax Free